GLOBAL MARKETS-"Moving right along"? Shares nudge up after Trump trade talk

 OIL SKIDS

-Oil lost ground as investors awaited a meeting of OPEC and its allies later on Friday, which is expected to formally agree to more output curbs in early 2020.
+Oil prices steadied and were set for weekly gains ahead of a meeting of OPEC and its allies later in the day, where the grouping is expected to formally agree to more output cuts in early 2020.

-Details of the agreement and how the cuts will be distributed among producers still need to be ratified at a meeting of OPEC and non-OPEC nations, otherwise known as OPEC+, in Vienna.
+Sources told Reuters that OPEC+ agreed to a 500,000 barrel per day cut, with the group due to next meet in March.

 The agreement coincided with the initial public offering of state oil firm Saudi Aramco, which was priced at the top of its range and raised $25.6 billion in the world's biggest IPO.

 Against a basket of currencies .DXY the dollar has dropped every day this week, falling to a one-month low of 97.356 on Thursday.
-The index was last down a smidgeon at 97.370 and has lost nearly 1% this week.
+The index was up a smidgeon at 97.460, and has lost nearly 1% this week.

 For Reuters Live Markets blog on European and UK stock markets, please click on: LIVE/

-(Reporting by Tom Wilson; Additional reporting by Sujata Rao in London, Hideyuki Sano in Tokyo and Tomo Uetake in Sydney; Editing by Hugh Lawson)
+(Reporting by Tom Wilson; Additional reporting by Sujata Rao in London; Editing by Hugh Lawson and Giles Elgood)

 ((T.Wilson@thomsonreuters.com; 44-20-7542-4531; Reuters Messaging: t.wilson.thomsonreuters.com@reuters.net))